evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 19,2KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 19,2 KW charging.
 As a result, you can charge the battery 0-100% from home in about 10 hours and 25 minutes.

 ### Charge port